THE PATH THAT FANNIE MAE and Freddie Mac follow out of conservatorship will be guided by the results of the mid-term elections.

-Republicans are poised to gain a majority in the House of Representatives, though the potential balance of power in the Senate is less clear.
-A Republican majority in the House would have a big impact on not only the content but also the timing of future housing finance legislation.
+A Republican majority in the House would have a big affect on not only the content but also the timing of future housing finance legislation.

 There's also been momentum around the creation of a covered bond marketplace, which would be another piece of the private sector liquidity jigsaw puzzle.
 But covered bond legislation is currently stalled in Congress, and there are doubts about just how much liquidity the industry could provide.
 As a result, many Republicans are realizing that the federal government's involvement in mortgage finance is necessary for the foreseeable future.